-The 2022 amount included \$148 million of gains, primarily related to the sale of certain non-strategic assets in the Permian Basin.
+The 2023 and 2022 amounts included gains on sales primarily related to certain non-strategic assets in the Permian Basin of \$142 million and \$148 million, respectively.
 The 2021 amount included \$27 million in post-closing consideration earned from 2020 asset sales as a result of certain production and pricing targets being met.
-The 2020 amount included a \$440 million loss on the sale of Occidental's mineral and fee surface acres in Wyoming, Colorado and Utah and losses of \$820 million related to the sale of non-core, largely nonoperated acreage in the Permian Basin.

-The 2022 amount included \$55 million related to post-closing consideration earned from 2020 asset sales as a result of certain production and pricing targets being met as well as the closing of the sale of certain assets that were negotiated with the 2020 Colombia divestiture.
-The 2021 amount primarily included \$55 million in post-closing consideration earned from 2020 asset sales as a result of certain production and pricing targets being met.
-The 2020 amount included a loss on the sale of Occidental's Colombia assets of \$353 million.
+The 2023, 2022 and 2021 amounts of \$25 million, \$55 million and \$43 million, respectively, included post-closing consideration earned as a result of certain production and pricing targets being met as well as the closing of the sale of certain assets that were negotiated with the 2020 Colombia divestiture.